 Welcome to the Hard Rock Stone Works education page.
-This page is designed to answer some of the most commonly asked questions concerning natural, as well as man made stone.
-It covers a variety of topics from the definition of granite to preparing for installation.
+This page is designed to answer some of the most commonly asked questions concerning natural, as well as man-made stone.
+It covers a variety of topics from the definition of granite to preparing for installation as well as details such as granite fissures, hairline cracks, pits, and even physical separation.
 Please review the questions to the left and select the ones that apply to your situation.
 If you don’t see the topic you are interested in, please ask your question using the form on this page.

-Fissures occur naturally and in many stone types.
+Granite fissures occur naturally and in many stone types.
 The term “fissure” is used commercially in the stone industry to describe a visible separation along intercrystalline boundaries.
 This separation may start and stop within the field of the stone or extend through an edge.
-A fissure differs from a crack in that it is a naturally occurring feature of the stone.
-All granites contain some degree of fissure.
+A granite fissure differs from a crack in that it is a naturally occurring feature of the stone.
+All granites contain some degree of the fissure.
 Some contain more than others.
 Fissures are not a flaw.
-Countertops will not be replaced due to the presences of fissures within your tops.
+Countertops will not be replaced due to the presence of fissures within your tops.

 Chipping will occur, particularly in the igneous stone varieties, as a result of sawing operations.
 The exiting portion of the diamond blade used to cut granite will create many small chips.
 A small chamfer, called an “arris”, of approximately 1/16” x 1/16” can be used to eliminate most of these small chips.
 The use of an arris will make the seam appear wider than its actual dimension when filled.
 Larger chips may be repaired with epoxy or polyester resin if the completed repair is consistent in color and texture with un-repaired areas of the slab.
 Hard Rock Stone Works does not use arrises when installing granite countertops, as it makes the seams appear much wider.
 Seams are assembled and small chips are filled with polyester resin.
 Countertops will not be replaced nor will any financial compensation be allowed due to chipping along the seams of granite countertops.